top of page

 CBIT is a powerful technique that has been demonstrated to reduce tic severity.
 CBIT is a non-drug treatment consisting of three important components:

-• Training patients to do competing behavior when they feel the urge to tic
+· Training patients to engage in competing behavior when they feel the urge to tic.

-CBIT is a highly structured therapy that typically takes place in a therapist’s office on a weekly basis.
-The standard treatment is 8 sessions over 10 weeks, but can be longer or shorter depending on the needs.
+CBIT is a highly structured therapy that typically takes place with a therapist on a weekly basis.
+The standard treatment is 8 sessions over 10 weeks, but can be longer or shorter depending on the patient’s needs.
 You will be asked to purchase a workbook to help guide us through this process.
-The first step in CBIT is to teach the patient to become more aware of his or her tics and the urge to tic.
+The first step in CBIT is to teach the patient to become more aware of their tics and the urge to tic.
 Next, the patient is taught to perform a specific behavior that makes the tic more difficult to do, as soon as the tic or urge appears.
 The final step of CBIT, the functional intervention (FI), is based on the fact that certain situations or reactions to tics can make them worse than they might otherwise be.
 The goal of FI is to identify these situations and have the patient and family attempt to change them so the tics aren’t made worse unnecessarily.
-To learn more about this therapy, click here or please feel free to contact me.
+To learn more about this therapy, click here or please visit the Tourette Association of America.

-+PLEASE NOTE+ If you haven't been formally diagnosed with a "tic disorder," prior to seeing me for this service, it is recommended that you contact a neurologist who specializes in movement disorders to evaluate your symptoms.
-There are numerous reasons for why people can have tics and it is recommended that you rule out other conditions before seeking to correct them with behavioral therapy.
+PLEASE NOTE: If you haven't been formally diagnosed with a "tic disorder," prior to seeing me for this service, it is recommended that you contact a neurologist who specializes in movement disorders to evaluate your symptoms.
+There are numerous reasons why people can have tics, and it is recommended that you rule out other conditions before seeking to correct them with behavioral therapy.
+Also please note that for this specific modality I only work with adults aged 18 and over.
+We also may need to integrate the help of family members or friends as part of the treatment approach.

 LGBTQ

 Despite rapidly growing cultural acceptance of diverse sexual orientations and gender identifications—discrimination and marginalization of LGBTQ+ community persists in various forms.
-Today's LGBTQ+ individuals are facing new challenges that can be sources of distress can lead to higher levels of depression, anxiety, substance use, and other mental health concerns.
-Concerns such as: aging, relationship concerns, decisions to be in non-monogamous relationships, raising children, coming out, and societal pressures and expectations, to name a few, can take a toll on LGBTQ+ individuals.
-You need not go it alone, however.
+Today's LGBTQ+ individuals face new challenges and sources of distress that lead to higher levels of depression, anxiety, substance use, and other mental health issues.
+Some of them are aging, relationship dilemmas, decisions to be in non-monogamous relationships, raising children, coming out, and societal pressures and expectations.
+These, to name a few, can take a toll on LGBTQ+ individuals.
+But you need not go it alone.
 Together, we can navigate through these new challenges and find the best way to address your individual concerns.

 Exposure

-People can have mixed feelings on exposure therapy because it can sometimes be seen as too invasive.
-My approach, however, is to always begin with making you comfortable as we SLOWLY begin to work towards the goal of confronting the fear.
-You will be asked to get a workbook for this type of therapy to help guide the process.
-We only move closer to the feared object or event as you are ready and I make sure to thoroughly examine each step along the way.
-In my experience, people ultimately feel empowered when they are finally able to confront the objects or situations that have long held them back.
+People can have mixed feelings exposure therapy because it can sometimes be seen as too invasive.
+My approach, however, is to always begin by making you comfortable and providing further education.
+For OCD you will be asked to get a workbook for this type of therapy to help guide the process.
+Exposure therapy at its core is about learning to tolerate uncertainty.
+In my experience, people ultimately feel empowered when they are finally able to confront the objects or situations that have long held them back and are able to see that they can handle the uncertainty.
+I am a certified therapist in ERP and would be happy to talk to you more about this form of therapy.
 To learn more about Exposure Therapy, Click Here.

 Creative Arts

-Actors, dancers, musicians, painters, writers, TV personalities, other performers, and are often vulnerable to a variety of challenges that are unique to those who choose to make their living in these fields.
+Actors, dancers, musicians, painters, writers, TV personalities, and others involved in the creative arts are often vulnerable to a variety of challenges that are unique to those who choose to make their living in these fields.
 These careers can come with unpredictability and high levels of stress.
 Unlike many other professions, there is often no clear-cut path to professional success or advancement.
-Studies suggest that creative individuals face higher rates of depression and anxiety as a result of their careers.
-From creative blocks and performance anxiety, to managing professional success and occupational stress, the highs-and-lows of these professions can be daunting.
-You need not do it alone, however.
-Together we can get to the underlying root of all of these concerns, and get you back on track.
-Need more or resources?
-Check out Behind the Scenes or the Actors Fund for more information.
+Studies suggest that creative individuals face high rates of depression and anxiety because of the nature of their careers.
+From creative blocks and performance anxiety to managing professional success and occupational stress, the highs and lows can be daunting, but you need not do it alone.
+Together we can get to the underlying root of all these concerns and get you back on track.
+Need more information or resources?
+Check out Behind the Scenes or the Entertainment Community Fund.

 Men

 Research has taught us that men don’t often seek out therapy on their own.
-There are beliefs of “therapy is for the weak” and “l can handle my problems on my own” that keep men from seeking out help.
-Often men seek therapy when something or someone has prompted them to go and things in their life have gotten worse (if you’re reading this and you are seeking out therapy on your own, give yourself a pat on the back).
-Still, this can be a good place to start the process.
+There are beliefs of “therapy is for the weak” and “l can handle my problems on my own” that keep men from seeking help.
+Often men go to therapy when something or someone has prompted them and things in their life have gotten worse.
+(If you’re reading this and are seeking out therapy on your own, give yourself a pat on the back!
+This can be a good place to start the process.)

 Men have a complexity of issues that often remain unaddressed.
-While it may not be discussed as much, men suffer from issues that can lead them to feeling angry, discontent, and lonely to name a few.
-The most common issues men come to see me for are anger management, sexual performance issues, marital and extramarital concerns, life changes, feelings of inadequacy as a provider, body image issues, and work related concerns.
+While it may not be commonly discussed, men suffer from issues that can lead them to feeling angry, discontent, and lonely, to name a few.
+The most common issues men come to see me for are anger management, sexual performance difficulties, marital and extramarital concerns, life changes, feelings of inadequacy as a provider, body image perceptions, and work-related situations.
 Having a non-judgmental environment with which to examine these issues can lead to a greater sense of self-empowerment.
 If you’re ready to come to therapy or are on the fence about whether you need therapy, feel free to give me a call and we can discuss your concerns.

 ACT (Acceptance and Commitment Therapy